heheleo/compass-education/README.md

 ## How does this work?

-Compass unfortunately patched the original method of directly using endpoints to fetch data (now they use Cloudflare and it seems that every route is proxied).
+Compass now uses Cloudflare to proxy every route.
+As a result, directly using endpoints to fetch data is now impossible.
 As a result, version 1 was sunsetted.

 2.0.0+ now uses Puppeteer to bypass Cloudflare.
-This is way slower (10 seconds) but it is only slow for the initial login.
-The subsequent endpoint requests are much faster as we use the session cookies to make direct requests.
-If anyone has a better solution without needing browser emulation, please let me know.
+This is way slower (around 8 seconds, depending on your machine) but it is only slow due to browser startup and login.
+The subsequent endpoint requests are much faster as session cookies are used to make direct endpoint requests.
+If you have a better solution without needing browser emulation, start a discussion through the Issues tab!

 ## Contributing